asmaaadel0/Reddit-Replica-Frontend-Copy/README.md

 ## About <a name = "about"></a>

 - A Project that mimics the Frontend part of reddit.
+- Reddit is a social news aggregation, content rating, and discussion website.
+Registered users (commonly referred to as "Redditors") submit content to the site such as links, text posts, images, and videos, which are then voted up or down by other members.
+Posts are organized by subject into user-created boards called "communities" or "subreddits".
+Submissions with more upvotes appear towards the top of their subreddit and, if they receive enough upvotes, ultimately on the site's front page.
+Reddit administrators moderate the communities.
+Moderation is also conducted by community-specific moderators

 ## Screen Video from the Website: <a name = "screen-video"></a>